scverse/muon/README.md

 ### I/O with `.h5mu` files

-Muon operates on multimodal data (MuData) that represents modalities as collections of AnnData objects.
+`muon` operates on multimodal data (MuData) that represents modalities as collections of AnnData objects.
 These collections can be saved to disk and retrieved using HDF5-based `.h5mu` files, which design is based on `.h5ad` file structure.

 ```py
 mdata.write("pbmc_10k.h5mu")